marzipan42/mcpe_viz/README.md

 Fork of Plethora777's MCPE Viz with mods to compile using Microsoft Visual Studio 2019

+If you just want to run the compiled program:
+* grab mcpe_viz_helper.win32.zip if you have 32-bit Windows or mcpe_viz_helper.win64.zip if you have 64-bit Windows
+* expand the zip file and run mcpe_viz_helper.exe
+* program requires the latest version of the Microsoft Visual C 2019 Runtime installed on your machine.
+32-bit installer is at https://aka.ms/vs/16/release/vc_redist.x86.exe, 64-bit installer is at https://aka.ms/vs/16/release/vc_redist.x64.exe
+* program will not run on Windows XP - sorry!

+If you want to compile yourself, read on.

 Compilation tested on: Windows 10 64-bit v1909, Visual Studio 2019 Professional 16.4.0

 To build, do the following from a cmd.exe window:
 * git clone https://github.com/marzipan42/mcpe_viz.git
 * cd mcpe_viz
 * powershell .\_01_mygetdeps.ps1
-  * downloads leveldb-mcpe, libnbtplusplus, libxml2, libng, zlib
+  * downloads leveldb-mcpe, libnbtplusplus, libxml2, libpng, zlib
 * _02_mybuild.bat > mybuildlog.txt 2>&1
-  * builds dependencies and mcpe_viz, output in mcpe_viz_helper.win32 and mcpe_viz_helper.win64
+  * builds dependencies and mcpe_viz, final output goes in mcpe_viz_helper.win32 and mcpe_viz_helper.win64 directories
   * note that mcpe_viz_helper is not being built fresh - the compiled exe and required dll's have simply been copied from Plethora777's mcpe_viz_helper.winXX.zip files
 * _03_myclean.bat
   * this removes all intermediate build files but leaves the mcpe_viz_helper.winXX directories

-Note that to run the compiled mcpe_viz.exe files you must have the Microsoft Visual C Runtime installed on your machine.
-32-bit installer is at https://aka.ms/vs/16/release/vc_redist.x86.exe, 64-bit installer is at https://aka.ms/vs/16/release/vc_redist.x64.exe

-Also note that compilation on any other platform (Mingw, Linux, Mac) is probably broken in this fork.
+Note that compilation on any other platform (Mingw, Linux, Mac, VS before 2019) is probably broken in this fork.

 Original MCPE Viz README follows...
 ---